×

 Also, the egg is a common symbol of Easter because it represents the potential (possibility) for new life.
 Many people even dye (color) eggs for Easter celebrations.

-In addition to real eggs, there are other types of eggs that are common around Easter.
+Other types of eggs are common around Easter.
 One type is chocolate eggs, which are very popular as small gifts for children.

 The other kind of egg you may see on Easter is actually a plastic egg!
 These eggs are usually made of two parts, so you can open them and put small toys, candy or coins inside them, and then give them as a small present.